hryndak/StockMarketSimulator/README.md

 # Stock Market Simulator

 An WebApp that simulate playing at stock exchange.
-App was made in ReactJS.
+App was made in ReactJS via Vite.
 Also I used tailwind instead of regular CSS file.

 App is conntecting to Finnhub Stock API for stock price data.